 If you’re traveling to Crete, you’re likely to land in Heraklion, but if you are spending your vacation in Agios, then you need to know how to get there.

 This guide describes all the ways to get from Heraklion to Agios Nikolaos to make moving around the island a breeze!

 Disclaimer: Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase.

 How to Get from Heraklion to Agios Nikolaos, in Crete

-Let’s see now how to get from Heraklion to Agios Nikolaos and all the transport options you have.
+So let’s see now how to get from Heraklion to Agios Nikolaos (and of course, from Agios to the capital too), and all the transport options you have.

 Arriving at Heraklion